iconify/documentation/documents/pages/icon-finder/packages/base-svelte/types.md

   IconFinderState: ./types.md#icon-finder-state
 ```

-# Components wrapper callback
+# Types used in components

-This tutorial is part of [Iconify Icon Finder components tutorial](./index.md).
+This tutorial is part of [Svelte Components for Iconify Icon Finder tutorial](./index.md).

-These types are used in components package.
+These types are used in components.

 ## IconCustomisations {#icon-customisations}